 I used to hate the thought of pitching for freelance writing work.

-A long time ago when I was a student, I briefly (very briefly) had a part-time job cold-call homeowners to sell them kitchens.
+A long time ago when I was a student, I (very) briefly had a part-time job cold-call homeowners to sell them kitchens.

-To emphasise: these weren’t qualified leads.
-I called people who were happy with their kitchens – who had never expressed dissatisfaction with their current set up – and tried to persuade them to get a whole new refit.
+To emphasise, these weren’t qualified leads.
+Oh no. I called people who had never expressed any dissatisfaction with their current kitchens – and tried to persuade them to get a whole new refit.

 Yeah, people hated me.
 People hung up, shouted at me, got upset.
 I didn’t sell many kitchens.